Michael Griffin (Irish priest)

+Life

 Griffin was born in the townland of Gurteen, County Galway, to Thomas George Griffin, a farmer, and Mary Coyne (also Kyne).
 In the 1901 and 1911 censuses, the family was recorded as living in the neighbouring townland of Gortnacross.
 Griffin's father had been serving as the chairman of Galway County Council when he died in 1914; he had also been associated with the Irish National Land League, along with the political movement of its founder, Charles Stewart Parnell, and was imprisoned for his activities in the 1880s.

 Griffin was ordained at St Patrick's College, Maynooth in 1917.
 A priest of the Diocese of Clonfert, he served in the Diocese of Galway, Kilmacduagh and Kilfenora.
 In June 1918, the curate was transferred from the parish of Ennistymon, County Clare, to Rahoon, Galway City.

 On the night of 14 November 1920, during the Irish War for Independence, Griffin, a known Irish republican sympathiser, left his home at 2 Montpellier Terrace but never returned.
 "After being lured by British forces to leave the house, it’s thought he was taken to Lenaboy Castle, on Taylor’s Hill, where Auxiliary forces were stationed.
 There, he was questioned and ultimately killed."
 On 20 November, his body was found in an unmarked grave in a bog at Cloghscoltia near Barna; he had been shot through the head.

 The day after Griffin's body was discovered, the Bloody Sunday massacre occurred in Dublin.
-On 23 November, after Griffin's funeral mass at St Joseph's Church, the funeral cortege processed through the streets of Galway.
+On 23 November, after Griffin's funeral Mass at St Joseph's Church, the funeral cortege processed through the streets of Galway.
 Three bishops, 150 priests and in excess of 12,000 mourners participated.
 The priest was buried in the grounds of Loughrea Cathedral.